 top of page

-The Trentino Alto-Adige (South Tirol) crowns northern Italy, right beneath Austria and a mere yodel away from Switzerland.
+Italy's Südtirol, the Trentino Alto-Adige, crowns northern Italy right beneath Austria and a mere yodel away from Switzerland.
 A mixture of Italian flair and captivating Alpine beauty the region is defined by the tectonic Dolomites and scenic valley views that are breath taking.
-The beauty of Winter in Italy’s Sudtirol inspires me to take time to appreciate the season which despite the cold and severe weather can offer some once a year pleasures to savor.
-Here are 5 Italian inspired ways to celebrate a Sudtirol - style winter
+The beauty of winter in Italy’s South Tyrol (Südtirol) inspires me to take time to appreciate the season which despite the cold and severe weather can offer some once a year pleasures to savor.
+Here are 5 Italian inspired ways to celebrate a Südtirol-style winter.

 Italian Fonduta